JJMcM/bookish-chainsaw/docs/TEST_HARNESS_PLAN.md

 # Dashboard Test Harness Plan

-This document outlines how to introduce a lightweight automated test harness so UI and data changes to the Workplace Operations Dashboard can be validated before every release.
+This document tracks the evolution of the automated test harness that ships with the Workplace Operations Dashboard.
+The current stack combines a bespoke Node-based runner, a mock DOM, and an optional headless-browser layer (Puppeteer + axe-core) so UI and data changes can be validated before every release.
+The roadmap below outlines additional improvements if you decide to grow the suite further.
 The approach favours minimal tooling, fast feedback, and tests that reflect how real users see the dashboard.

 ## Goals